Welcome to the new blogger’s guide to linkups! In this post I will:

 – Explain how to add the host’s badge to your post.

 – Give instructions on how to link your post on another blog’s website.

-A second linky guide with instructions on how to create your own linky is coming soon!
+You can find a second linky guide with instructions on how to create your own linky here.

 A Little Bit About Me:

 I am a new blogger myself, my site went live on March 27, 2015.
 My first week of blogging I was very lucky to be invited to join two linky parties.
 That got me right into the swing of things and introduced me to the wonderful parenting blogger community.